As we take this spiritual journey as a church, we encourage you to commit to a personal fast. Check out the information below for tips on how to fast!

 - Fasting is not to punish your body.
 Although fasting may aid in physical discipline, which is important (I Corinthians 9:27), the Bible never tells us to punish the body in order to build up the spirit.

 - Fasting does not earn God’s favor.
-The only way to earn God’s favor is to accept the death of his Son on the cross.
-Jesus warns against using any ritual to reach God (Luke 18:12).
+The only way to earn God’s favor is to put your faith in the death of His Son on the cross and His resurrection.
+Jesus warns all people against using any ritual to reach God (Luke 18:12).

 - Do not let fasting become a source of guilt.
-Anything that brings condemnation is not the will of Jesus Christ (Romans 8:1-2).
+Anything that brings condemnation on a believer is not the will of Jesus (Romans 8:1-2).

 - Fasting should not be entered into lightly.